User Tools

 Mesothelioma and Asbestos

-Asbestos, a natural mineral, naturally forms in the form of long, thin fibers.
-People who are regularly exposed to asbestos risk developing lung diseases such as mesothelioma.
+Asbestos, a mineral that naturally occurs in the form of long, thin fibers.
+People who are exposed to asbestos on a regular basis are at risk of developing mesothelioma as well as other lung diseases of different types.

-It could take a long time before symptoms begin to manifest after asbestos litigation exposure.
+It may take decades before symptoms begin to manifest after exposure to asbestos.
 Different asbestos types can cause different symptoms.

 Pleural Mesothelioma

-Pleural mesothelioma is a cancer that affects the outer lung the lining (pleura).
-It is the most common mesothelioma form and is responsible for 70 to 79% of all diagnosed cases.
-This condition causes chest discomfort, shortness of breath and a feeling heaviness.
+Pleural mesothelioma occurs in the lung's outer lining or the pleura.
+It is the most common mesothelioma type and is responsible for 70 to 79% of diagnosed cases.
+This condition causes chest pain, shortness of breathe, and a feeling of weightiness.

-This kind of cancer is typically caused by exposure to asbestos which is a collection of minerals that are made up of microscopic fibres.
-When inhaled, these fibers cling to the lung and cause irritation which results in scarring and DNA mutations.
-Pleura covers both the chest cavity as well as the lungs, so irritations can also affect the heart.
-Mesothelioma symptoms are usually not apparent until 30 to 50 years after exposure.
+This kind of cancer is typically caused by exposure to asbestos which is a grouping of minerals composed of microscopic fibers.
+When inhaled, these fibers, cause irritation and DNA mutations.
+The pleura covers the lungs and chest cavity, so these irritations can affect both the lungs as well as a person's heart.
+Mesothelioma is usually not symptomatic until 30 to 50 year after exposure.

-The most common symptoms of pleural melanoma are chest pain and shortness of breath.
-Some patients also experience difficulty breathing, or chest tightness.
-People with this cancer often have an history of exposure to asbestos in the workplace.
-Construction, manufacturing, and shipbuilding are the most prevalent jobs that put people at high danger of developing pleural melanoma.
-People who have worked in the military may be at an especially high risk due to the widespread asbestos use in Navy ships and bunkers for the army.
+The most common symptoms of pleural mesothelioma are chest pain and breath shortness.
+Patients may have coughing problems, trouble breathing or chest tightness.
+People who suffer from this cancer usually have previous exposure to asbestos in the workplace.
+The most prevalent jobs that expose people to the risk of developing pleural mesothelioma are construction, manufacturing and shipbuilding.
+Individuals who have served in the military are at greater risk due to the widespread use of asbestos litigation in Navy vessels and bunkers in the Army.

-The TNM (tumors lymph nodes, tumors, and metastases staging system) is the most common staging system for the pleural cancer.
-The stage a patient is in when they are diagnosed will aid their doctor in determining the most appropriate treatment plan for them.
-Patients suffering from pleural mesothelioma who is in stage three or stage four will have a less favorable prognosis compared to those who are in a less advanced stage.
-Mesothelioma in stage four is usually spread to the diaphragm, the liver or even a person's heart.
-This can make the cancer more difficult to treat, and increase the chances of complications for the patient.
+The TNM (tumors, lymph nodes, and metastases staging system) is the most commonly used staging system used to treat the pleural adenocarcinoma.
+The stage a patient has upon diagnosis will help their doctor determine the best treatment plan for them.
+For instance, patients who have mesothelioma pleural stage three or four have a poorer prognosis than those with lower stages.
+Stage four mesothelioma is often spread to the liver, diaphragm or even a person's heart.
+This could make the cancer more difficult to treat and increase the chances of complications for the patient.

 Peritoneal Mesothelioma

-Contrary to pleural cancer which forms in the lining of the lung it develops in a membrane that surrounds the abdominal cavity, which includes organs like the intestines and liver.
-As with pleural mesothelioma asbestos exposure is the cause of peritoneal mesothelioma.
-The disease is much less prevalent than pleural mesothelioma, with only about 300-500 cases diagnosed each year.
+Contrary to pleural cancer which forms in the lining of the lung the peritoneal cancer is a result of the membrane that covers the abdominal cavity, including organs like the intestines and liver.
+As with pleural mesothelioma exposure to asbestos is the reason for peritoneal msothelioma.
+The disease is less prevalent than pleural mesothelioma, and just 300-500 cases being diagnosed each year.

-Generally speaking, doctors can detect mesothelioma through an exhaustive medical history and physical exam.
-They can also use imaging tests like Xrays, CT scans and PET/CT scans to identify mesothelioma.
-These tests can detect tumors as well as other signs of cancer which aren't visible on X-rays.
+The doctors can detect mesothelioma through examining the patient's medical history and performing a physical examination.
+Imaging tests like X-rays and CT scans can be used to detect mesothelioma.
+These tests can reveal cancerous tumors or other indications of cancer that aren't apparent on an X-ray.

-These test results enable doctors to identify mesothelioma, and determine the stage.
-They can also recommend treatments.
-The staging is determined by the cell type and whether or whether the tumor has spread to other areas of the body.
+These test results allow doctors to diagnose mesothelioma, identify the stage and recommend treatment options.
+The stage is determined by the kind of cell and if the tumor has spread.

 Asbestos exposure is the most important risk factor.
-People who have worked in jobs which require asbestos, like plumbing or manufacturing, electrical work or construction, are at increased risk of developing the disease.
-However, even if individuals do not work in these fields they may be exposed to asbestos through family members or other sources.
-Anyone who believes they may be at risk should speak with a doctor.
-A mesothelioma specialist can assist those with a experience with asbestos to understand more about their risk.
+People who have worked in professions that require asbestos, like plumbing manufacturing, electrical work or construction, are at a higher risk of developing the disease.
+Even if someone does not work in any of these areas, he or she can still be exposed through family members and other sources.
+This is why anyone who suspects they may be at risk should speak to an experienced doctor.
+If they have a history of asbestos exposure and mesothelioma is a concern, a specialist will help them find out more about the risk.

 Risk Factors

-Asbestos is the primary risk factor for mesothelioma.
-It is responsible for as much as the 80% of cases.
-Exposure to asbestos may occur as a result of work, military service or through living with a person who is exposed to asbestos or used to do the same.
-When exposed to asbestos, particles can be inhaled into the lungs and abdomen.
-The particles cause irritation to the linings, causing cancerous cells to form in the mesothelium.
-Mesothelioma can take between 15 and 60 years to develop following exposure to asbestos.
+Asbestos exposure is a major mesothelioma risk factor, accounting for up to 80 percent of all cases.
+Exposure to asbestos may occur as a result of work, military service or by living with someone who works with asbestos or used to do the same.
+Asbestos particles can be breathed in by people who are exposed to asbestos.
+They can cause irritation to the linings of the abdomen and trigger cancerous cells to grow in the mesothelium.
+After exposure to asbestos mesothelioma is likely to be diagnosed between 15 and 60 years old.

-Other risk factors include smoking, genetics and age.
-People in their 40s or 50s are at a higher chance of developing mesothelioma to those younger or older.
-This is because mesothelioma usually lasts between 20 and 60 years from the first exposure to asbestos before cancer symptoms appear.
-It is important to remember that mesothelioma can occur in people who have been exposed to asbestos, but without having directly worked with it.
-This is referred to as secondary or indirect asbestos exposure, and is just as harmful as direct Asbestos case exposure.
+Other risk factors include smoking, genetics, and age.
+The people in their 40s or 50s are at greater risk of developing mesothelioma compared to people who are younger or more.
+This is because mesothelioma typically takes 20 to 60 years from the first time of exposure before cancer symptoms appear.
+It is also important to know that mesothelioma may develop in people who have been exposed to asbestos but didn't engage directly with it.
+This is referred to as secondary or indirect asbestos exposure, and is just as harmful as direct asbestos settlement exposure.

-Smoking increases the chance of mesothelioma as it damages the mesothelium.
-It can also make it more vulnerable.
-Additionally, mesothelioma can be exacerbated by certain illnesses like pneumonia and asbestosis.
-It is also important to remember that mesothelioma is more prevalent in males than females.
-This is because men are more likely to work with asbestos and experience a more exposure than women.
-Men are also more likely to have lived with someone who had been exposed to asbestos settlement, and to carry asbestos fibers on their clothing.
-Women tend to have less exposure to asbestos lawsuit and do not typically carry asbestos home on their clothing.
+Smoking can increase the likelihood of developing mesothelioma due to the fact that it damages the mesothelium, which makes it more prone to asbestos case - go to the website -.
+Furthermore, mesothelioma is caused by certain illnesses, such as asbestosis and pneumonia.
+It is also important to note that mesothelioma occurs more frequently in men than women.
+This is due to the fact that men are more likely to work with asbestos and experience a an extended period of exposure than women.
+Also, men are more likely to live with someone who has had asbestos exposure and bring stray asbestos fibers home on their clothing.
+Women are less likely to come into exposure to asbestos and don't typically carry asbestos on their clothes.

 Diagnosis

-It is difficult to identify mesothelioma due to its symptoms being frequently similar to other illnesses.
-This can lead to victims being misdiagnosed.
+Mesothelioma is a difficult cancer to identify because the symptoms are often similar to other diseases.
+This could lead to patients being wrongly diagnosed.

-NYU Langone doctors will perform a physical examination and record the patient's medical history including asbestos exposure.
-Doctors may also order an X-ray of the chest or CT scan to check for lumps or other abnormalities, as well as evidence of past asbestos exposure such as pleural plaques (thickened pleura with calcium deposits) and the formation of fluid between the lung and the chest wall (known as the pleural effusion).
+The first step to diagnose mesothelioma is for NYU Langone doctors to perform a physical exam and take note of the medical history of the patient, including asbestos claim exposure.
+Doctors may also order an X-ray of the chest or CT scan to check for lumps and other abnormalities and also to look for evidence of asbestos exposure in the past like plaques in the pleura (thickened pleura with calcium deposits) and the accumulation of fluid between the lung and the chest wall (known as the pleural effusion).

-Other diagnostic tests include a magnetic resonance image or MRI test, that uses radio waves and magnets in order to produce a series of precise images of inside the body.
-Another method doctors use to diagnose mesothelioma is by performing the procedure of a surgical biopsy.
-When a biopsy is performed, doctors remove a tiny piece of tissue from the pleura or the peritoneum to be examined further.
-A pathologist will then look at the tissue with a magnifying lens to determine if it is a cancerous cell.
+Other diagnostic tests include a magnetic resonance imaging, or MRI test, which makes use of magnets and radio waves in order to create a series of detailed images of the insides of the body.
+Another method doctors use to diagnose mesothelioma is through an operation called a biopsy.
+In a surgical biopsy doctors take a tiny piece of tissue from the pleura or the peritoneum, to be further examined.
+A pathologist is then able to look at the tissue under a microscope to see if it is contaminated with cancerous cells.

-Mesothelioma can be classified based on the mesothelial type involved, whether those cells are benign or malignant and also the location of the tumor, its type, and the stage of the tumor.
-Certain types of mesothelioma are at greater risk of spreading or metastasizing therefore it is essential to determine the type of mesothelioma so that doctors can treat it before it becomes out-of-control.
+Mesothelioma is classified based on the type of mesothelial cell involved, whether these cells are malignant or benign and also the location of the tumor, its type, and the stage of the cancer.
+Certain types of mesothelioma may be more likely to spread or metastasize and spread, therefore it is essential to have a clear diagnosis so that doctors can treat the disease before it goes out of control.

-Doctors can also perform tests in the laboratory on tumors to determine specific genes, proteins or other elements that can help them describe cancer characteristics and determine the best treatment.
+Doctors may also conduct tests in the laboratory on a tumor to find specific genes, proteins or other elements that can help them describe the characteristics of the cancer and determine a treatment.
 These results are known as staging.

 Treatment

-Exposure to asbestos can trigger mesothelioma in many ways.
-Asbestos fibres, too small to be felt or viewed through the naked eye are able to become airborne and irritate the lining of the lung (pleura).
-Over time, the irritation causes the formation of scar tissue which can cause changes in the cell structure that can eventually grow into tumors.
+Exposure to asbestos can cause mesothelioma in a number of ways.
+Asbestos particles, which are too small to see or feel by the naked eye can become airborne and irritate the lung's lining (pleura).
+As time passes, the irritation leads to the formation of scar tissue that eventually result in tumors.

-A doctor may request biopsy if scans reveal a possible mass in the lungs or stomach.
-During the procedure, doctors remove tiny amounts of fluid or tumor for lab tests.
-The results will confirm the diagnosis of mesothelioma and help determine the best treatment plan.
+A doctor will order biopsy if imaging scans show the possibility of a tumor in the lungs or stomach.
+During the procedure, doctors will remove tiny amounts of tumor or fluid for lab analysis.
+The results can confirm a mesothelioma diagnosis and provide the best treatment plan.

-There are many types of mesothelioma treatments, including chemotherapy, surgery and immunotherapy.
-Most doctors use combinations of these treatments.
-Patients could also benefit from enrolling in a clinical trial of new mesothelioma treatments.
-To learn more about the trials, patients should speak to a mesothelioma specialist who has expertise in treating the condition.
+There are many types of mesothelioma treatment, including chemotherapy, surgery and immunotherapy.
+Most doctors use the combination of these treatments.
+Enrolling in clinical trials of mesothelioma treatments that are new could be beneficial for patients.
+To learn more about the trials, patients should speak to mesothelioma experts who have expertise in treating the condition.